akshata-13/PDFtoJSON-Parser/README.md

-# PDF to JSON Parser
+📄 PDF to JSON Parser

-This project provides a Python-based PDF parsing tool with both a command-line interface and a Streamlit dashboard.
+📌 Overview

-It converts unstructured PDF documents into a well-organized JSON format, preserving page hierarchy and distinguishing between paragraphs, tables, and charts for easier downstream analysis.
+This project provides a Python-based PDF parsing tool with both a command-line interface (CLI) and a Streamlit dashboard.

-Live:
+It converts unstructured PDF documents into a well-organized JSON format, preserving page hierarchy and distinguishing between paragraphs, tables, and charts for easier downstream analysis.:

-🚀 Features
+✨ Features

 📑 Page-wise extraction with page_number

-📝 Paragraph grouping with best-effort section/sub-section detection using font size & heuristics
+📝 Paragraph grouping with section/sub-section detection using font size & heuristics

-📊 Table extraction via camelot and pdfplumber, normalized into 2D arrays
+📊 Table extraction via Camelot and pdfplumber, normalized into 2D arrays

 📈 Chart/vector detection with bounding boxes and optional OCR hook for labels

-🗂️ Outputs clean, well-structured JSON preserving hierarchy
+🗂️ Outputs clean, structured JSON preserving hierarchy

-🖥️ Streamlit Dashboard for PDF upload and JSON download
+🌐 Streamlit Dashboard for PDF upload and JSON download

 ⚙️ Installation

-Ensure you have Python 3.9+ installed.
+Ensure you have Python 3.9+ installed

-(Recommended) Use a virtual environment.
+(Recommended) Use a virtual environment

 Install dependencies: